Pet Owner Responsibilities

 Ranger Services

-Complaints that residents have in relation to barking, straying, dangerous, defecating or nuisance dogs, or any of the services listed below, should be directed at Council's Ranger on 02 6799 6866.
+Complaints that residents have in relation to barking, straying, dangerous, defecating or nuisance dogs, or any of the services listed below, should be directed to the Council’s Regulatory Compliance Officers on 02 6799 6866.

 Penalty notices under the Act